What Is Lung Cancer?

 Small Cell Lung Cancer

 This is the most aggressive form of the disease.
 It usually starts in the lungs’ large, central bronchi.
 Almost all people who get it are smokers.
 It spreads quickly, often before symptoms appear.
 Many times, it spreads to the liver, bone, and brain.
+Small cell lung cancer makes up 10-15% percent of lung cancers.

 The outlook for someone with lung cancer depends on a lot of things, including what type they have, their overall health, and how advanced the disease is when doctors find it.